-800 Universal Acoustic The precision rated Model 800 from LARSON-DAVIS LARS 101 unvoice measure.
-Analyzer data storage devices are avail-able from LDL Whetheryou are doing research
+800 Universal Acoustic The precision rated Model 800 Analyzer data storage devices are avail-from LARSON-DAVIS LARS Analyzer which will be storage devices are avail-able from LDL.
+Whether-you are doing research. ment nower than ever before Whether you are doing research studies in noise and vibration.
 Offering FAST, SLOW, PEAK, IMPULSE, and IN-TEGRATION modes, the 800 can also perform octave and 1/3 octave band spectrum analysis from 1 Hz to 20KHz with the optional internal filter bank.
-The 10-150dB measuring range compliments the 70 + dB dynamic range with peak crest factors up to 70dB machinery maintenance, community and industrial noise surveys, production line testing of products or architectural acoustic measurements, the 800 will handle the task automatically.
-The assortment of data printouts shown above are few when compared with the overall capabilities of the 800
+The 10-150dB measuring range compliments the 70 + dB dynamic range with peak crest factors up to 70dB Add the optional computer interface card and all 800 functions become fully user programmable and totally automatic, using Hewlett Packard scientific calculators like the HP-85 or HP-41CV.
+A very extensive array of peripheral products consisting of calculators, software, printers, plotters and machinery maintenance, community and industrial noise surveys, production line testing of products or architectural acoustic measurements, the 800 will handle the task automatically.
+The assortment of data printouts shown above are few when compared with the overall capabilities of the 800 SOLE AUSTRALIAN DISTRIBUTORS